Alan Wood’s microscopical diary – 2026

 March 2026

-The Quekett Spring Sale (formerly the Reading Convention) is approaching, so I have sorted out a few items that I no longer need.
+For the Quekett Spring Sale (which has replaced the Reading Convention) at Sonning Common Village Hall, I sorted out a few items that I no longer need.
 My Olympus SZ4045 stereo and Macrophoto Stand VST-1 take the same 100 mm stage plates, and I found that in addition to good sets for each, I had a couple of spares.
 In my box of oddments, I found two centring slides, one by Lomo and one by Zeiss.
 I don’t know what to do with them, but perhaps someone will want them.
+I will have another go at selling an Olympus PM-ADF eyepiece adapter for £5 and a Leitz Periplan eyepiece with 28 mm thread for £15, far less than they fetch on eBay.

 At the Home Counties Meeting in Cobham, Robert Ratford arrived with a huge Olympus BX51M metallurgical microscope.
 I had a PDF of the instruction manual, so now Robert can work out how to use it.